 Q: Kris – Thanks so much for providing such a great cookbook/guide book.
 I have been severely lactose intolerant for the last 2 years, and have had a mild case before that for about 8 years.
 Do you have any ideas for dairy-free hot chocolate?
 It is something I just love.

-A: Alisa – Ah yes, winter is in full swing and the holidays are upon us – it is about time for those hot beverage cravings.
-For an easy homemade version of hot chocolate, I recommend that you use the recipe for Hot Double Chocolate on p167 in Go Dairy Free: The Guide and Cookbook.
-That recipe includes Spiced, Mocha, and Peppermint options, and there is a Carob Cocoa recipe on the same page for a little variety.
-For an extra-rich beverage, you can even use light cashew cream (Nutty Light Cream on p129) or half coconut milk / half water in place of the milk alternative.
+A: Alisa – Winter is in full swing, the holidays are upon us, and it is about time for those hot beverage cravings.
+For an easy homemade version of dairy-free hot chocolate, I recommend that you use the recipe for Hot Double Chocolate on p167 in Go Dairy Free: The Guide and Cookbook.
+That recipe includes Spiced, Mocha, and Peppermint options.
+Plus, there is a Carob Cocoa recipe on the same page for a little variety.
+For an extra-rich beverage, you can even use light cashew cream (Nutty Light Cream on page 129) or half coconut milk / half water in place of the milk alternative.

 Dairy-Free Hot Chocolate / Cocoa Brands

 Remember to consult ingredient statements (they can change!) and speak with the manufacturer directly where severe allergies are a concern.
 May contain warning labels for potential cross-contamination are completely voluntary for the manufacturer and do not tell the full story.
 The following options were at least dairy-free by ingredients at our last check.